MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 Use PowerShell to remove schedules from teams.

-1. Follow the steps to [set up your environment](shifts-connector-powershell-manage.md#set-up-your-environment).
+1. First, you'll need to install the PowerShell modules and get set up.
+Follow the steps to [set up your environment](shifts-connector-powershell-manage.md#set-up-your-environment).
 1. Run the following command:

     ```powershell